Download Prospectus

 T: n/a

-Michelle joined ARUL January 2019.
-She comes with over twenty years experience of leading operations and marketing for charities that support vulnerable adults.
+Michelle has over twenty years experience of leading operations and marketing for charities that support vulnerable adults.
 She has also advised startup companies on their offline and online marketing efforts.

-Another goal for Michelle is demonstrating how marketing theory and practice plays a significant role in everyday perception and decision making.
+Michelle is passionate about demonstrating how marketing theory and practice plays a significant role in everyday perception and decision making.

 Nishi Mishra-Patricio